-THE HIGHER EDUCATION QUALIFICATIONS SUB-FRAMEWORK (HEQSF)
+THEHIGHER EDUCATION QUALIFICATIONS SUB-FRAMEWORK (HEOSF)

-The National Qualifications Framework (NQF) is a system for the classification, registration and publication of articulated and quality assured national qualifications.
-The revised Higher Education Qualifications Sub-Framework (HEQSF), which was gazetted on 2 August 2013, forms part of this framework.
-The Faculty of Arts and Design is in the process of aligning all qualifications to the revised HEQSF.
+The Nadonal Quallilcadons Framework (NQF) Is a system for die classiftcal lon, l'elistradon and pubiiCMJon of arlkulated and quality assured national qualtflCMJons.
+The revised Higher EduCMJon Quallilcallons Sub-Framework (HEQSF), which wupzetted on 2 August 20 II, fonns part of this framework.
+The Faculty of Arts and DesiJn Is in the proce s of aligning all qualifiations to the ... vised HEQSF.